GrinonBarrett/Taksidos/Placeholder Class.md

 | 9th   | 4  |    +8    | Attribute Improvement, Battle Instinct            |
 | 10th  | 5  |    +8    | Splash or Specialize                              |

+### Graceful Retort
+Anytime you dodge an attack, if the attack is a critical failure, you may perform a counter attack against that foe.
+Alternatively, if it is within melee range, you may shove or slam that foe.

 ### Wardenry
 You gain training with two weapons of your choice and learn two languages of your choice.

-### Warpath
-You choose a warpath from the following options.
-Once this decision is made, it cannot be changed.

-**Bastion**: You gain Shield proficiency like a Warrior.
-Anytime you block with a shield and the triggering attack is a critical failure, it does not count against your reaction for the round.

-**Cleaver**: If you inflict a critical hit with your cleave and are not prone, you may choose to become prone and vulnerable until the end of the round.
-If you do, it does not count against your reaction for the round.

-**Dilletante**: You learn a spell whose minimum tier is 1.
-Anytime you perform a skill check with a skill you are not proficient, you gain a +1 bonus to your result.
-You gain training with a weapon of your choice.

-**War Dancer**: When you successfully attack a foe with multiple simultaneous weapons, you may move up to a number of feet equal to the number of successful attacks.
-Attacks of opportunity cannot be made in response to this movement.
-You may choose whether this movement results in a brawl/trample or not.

-**Zen Archery**: When you perform a ranged attack, you gain a +1 bonus if you are not concentrating on anything else.
-When you loose an Aimed attack from a bow, you gain a bonus equal to your heroism for the purpose of determinng if it is a critical hit.

 ### 2) Unconventional Study
 You have extensive study of a number of creatures which are loosely related.
-You can exploit this knowledge in ways that others cant.
+You can exploit this knowledge in ways that others can't.
 Choose a zoology skill.
 You gain the selected skill and the associated Unconventional Study features associated with that skill (at the end of this class entry).
 If you already possess the selected zoology skill, you gain training in a weapon of your choice instead.

-### 2) Studied Foe
+### 3) Studied Foe
 Anytime you Aim or inflict a critical hit against a creature whose creature type is of one you possess the appropriate Zoology skill for, you know how many hitpoints it has remaining so long as they are not greater than your level.

 ### 3) Bravery